Welcome to Youth Services!

 Our Youth Services Department also holds fun and interesting events for young adults and teens.

-Summer programs are offered during the months of July and August.
-Special group visits to the library can be arranged by calling the Children's Department.
-Additional programs and events for children are planned throughout the year.
-The following rules pertain to programs in the Children's Department: To learn what programs are upcoming or already in session, please call 341-5470 or click here for our library news page.
+The following rules pertain to programs in the Children's Department: Special group visits to the library can be arranged by calling the Children's Department.
+To learn what programs are upcoming or already in session, please call 1-845-341-5470 or follow this link for our calendar of events.

 About Our Services for Young Adults & Teens